ddev/ddev/CONTRIBUTING.md

 Unless explicitly stated, we follow all coding guidelines from the Go community.
 While some of these standards may seem arbitrary, they somehow seem to result in a solid, consistent codebase.

 It is possible that the code base does not currently comply with these guidelines.
 We are not looking for a massive PR that fixes this since that goes against the spirit of the guidelines.
 All new contributions should make a best effort to clean up and make the code base better than they left it.
 Obviously, apply your best judgment.
 Remember, the goal here is to make the code base easier for humans to navigate and understand.
 Always keep that in mind when nudging others to comply.

+Just use `make staticrequired` to ensure that your code can pass the required static analysis tests.

 The rules: